 My wife and I have organised a further advance on our home loan from Skipton as we intend to carry out improvements to our property in Old Colwyn.
 Do we need to select a bricks and mortar Old Colwyn solicitor on the Skipton conveyancing panel to deal with the paperwork?

 Skipton do not ordinarily appoint firms on their conveyancing panel to deal with the formalities.
 If they do require any legal work then you would need to ensure that such a lawyer was on the Skipton conveyancing panel.

-Completion of my purchase has taken place for my property in Old Colwyn.
-Conveyancing was satisfactory but I would like to complain about the lender.
+Completion of my remortgage has taken place for my property in Old Colwyn.
+Conveyancing was a necessary evil but I would like to complain about the lender.
 How does one go about formally complaining?

-Almost all banks and building societies have complaints procedures.
-Your first point of contact should be one of the lender’s branches or the Customer Care Department at head office.
-Ordinarily complaints to a lender are sorted out very quickly.
-If you feel the matter is not resolved you can write to Financial Ombudsman Service who will take matters further.
+Most lenders have complaints procedures.
+Your first port of call should be one of the lender’s branches or the Customer Services Department at head office.
+We understand that complaints to a lender are sorted out very quickly.
+If you feel the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR who will take matters further.

 Planning on purchasing a maisonette in Old Colwyn.
 I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Building Society if you are obtaining a mortgage".
 I take this to mean that there will be no additional fee if the solicitor is on the Santander conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that the Old Colwyn property lawyer is on the Santander conveyancing panel.